Web Usage Mining

 An additionnal tool has been developped for capturing user actions in real time based on an open source project called "OpenSymphony ClickStream".
 An extension version of AWLH called AWLH-Debate has been developed for recording and structuring data issued from annotated documents inside discussion forums.

 ATWUEDA for Analysing Evolving Web Usage Data

-Participants : Yves Lechevallier [correspondant] , Brigitte Trousse, Mohamed Gaieb, Yves Lechevallier.
+Participants : Yves Lechevallier [correspondant] , Brigitte Trousse, Mohamed Gaieb, Yves Lechevallier [correspondant] .

 ATWUEDA is able to read data from a cross table in a MySQL database.
 It splits the data according to the user specifications (in logical or temporal windows) and then applies the approach proposed in the Da Silva's thesis in order to detect changes in dynamic environment.
 The proposed approach characterizes the changes undergone by the usage groups (e.g. appearance, disappearance, fusion and split) at each timestamp.
 Graphics are generated for each analyzed window, exhibiting statistics that characterizes changing points over time.

-This year we have demonstrated the efficiency of ATWUEDA by appying it on another real case study on condition monitoring data streams of an electric power plant provided by EDF (cf. section 6.5.1 ).
+In 2011 we have demonstrated the efficiency of ATWUEDA by applying it on another real case study on condition monitoring data streams of an electric power plant provided by EDF.

 ATWUEDA is used by Telecom Paris Tech and EDF .